Scientific research

 Highlight the relevance and impact of citizen science projects to support the development of the objectives of the 5 EU Missions.

-In the last 20 years, Citizen Science has grown exponentially, transforming into a key movement to drive sociotechnical innovation.
-Nowadays, citizens not only observe, but they are more empowered than ever to influence policy creation and actively contribute to innovative solutions.
-This phenomenon has been driven by the increasing adoption of open science approaches and the constant evolution of digital technologies, which are redefining how we collaborate and build the future together.
+Over the past two decades, Citizen Science has experienced exponential growth, evolving into a transformative movement that drives sociotechnical innovation.
+Today, citizens are not merely observers; they are more empowered than ever to influence policy development and actively contribute to creating innovative solutions.
+This transformation has been fuelled by the widespread adoption of open science principles and the rapid advancement of digital technologies, reshaping how we collaborate to build a sustainable future together.

-In a context of polycrisis, the European Commission’s agenda aims to work on 5 Missions (Mission Cancer, Mission Cities, Mission Water and Oceans, Mission Soils and Food, and Mission Climate Change Adaptation including Social Transformation) with the objective of pursuing a more committed emerging future for the planet, people, and their present and future needs.
+In a world facing interconnected crises, often referred to as a "polycrisis," the European Commission's agenda centres on five key Missions: Mission Cancer, Mission Cities, Mission Oceans and Waters, Mission Soil and Food, and Mission Climate Change Adaptation, including Social Transformation.
+These Missions aim to address critical challenges and create a more committed and sustainable future for the planet and its people, addressing both present and future needs.

-In the last 20 years, Citizen Science has grown exponentially, transforming into a key movement to drive sociotechnical innovation.
-Nowadays, citizens not only observe, but they are more empowered than ever to influence policy creation and actively contribute to innovative solutions.
-This phenomenon has been driven by the increasing adoption of open science approaches and the constant evolution of digital technologies, which are redefining how we collaborate and build the future together.
+Over the past two decades, Citizen Science has experienced exponential growth, evolving into a transformative movement that drives sociotechnical innovation.
+Today, citizens are not merely observers; they are more empowered than ever to influence policy development and actively contribute to creating innovative solutions.
+This transformation has been fuelled by the widespread adoption of open science principles and the rapid advancement of digital technologies, reshaping how we collaborate to build a sustainable future together.

-In a context of polycrisis, the European Commission’s agenda aims to work on 5 Missions (Mission Cancer, Mission Cities, Mission Water and Oceans, Mission Soils and Food, and Mission Climate Change Adaptation including Social Transformation) with the objective of pursuing a more committed emerging future for the planet, people, and their present and future needs.
+In a world facing interconnected crises, often referred to as a "polycrisis," the European Commission's agenda centres on five key Missions: Mission Cancer, Mission Cities, Mission Oceans and Waters, Mission Soil and Food, and Mission Climate Change Adaptation, including Social Transformation.
+These Missions aim to address critical challenges and create a more committed and sustainable future for the planet and its people, addressing both present and future needs.

 Our role